- Alumni & Donors

 - Ph.D Programmes

 Home > Graduate Admissions > International admissions > International graduate admissions: eligibility criteria

-International graduate admissions for the 2017 intake will open in October 2016 (exact dates forthcoming).
+International graduate admissions for the 2017 intake are now open.

 International graduate admissions: eligibility criteria